Teaching and Community Development in Fiji

 - On-site orientation and project induction

 - Accommodation – Private village home shared with other participants while on the project site.
 While on excursions, students will stay in local 3-star hotels or similar.

 - Meals – 3 meals per day while in the village.
 Students will be provided with resources to prepare their own breakfast and lunch whilst in the village.
 Meals will not be provided on weekends or on excursions.
-There is an opportunity to buy packaged snacks in Nasouri but there are no facilities to cook your own meals in the village.
+There is an opportunity to buy packaged snacks in Nasouri.

 - Excursions – A small number of lectures and excursions are included in this program.
 They change each year and on each program.